ziweizhang2405/python_statsmodel_brain_network/README.md

 ### Python statistical models for analyzing functional brain networks

-In this repository, I included the main analysis models used to study the effects of aging and dementia severity on brain system segregation. \n
+In this repository, I included the main analysis models used to study the effects of aging and dementia severity on brain system segregation.
 Article link: https://www.jneurosci.org/content/43/46/7879

 #### Required python libraries